QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 According to the results found in Wei2021[^Wei2021], it is assumed that the decrease of the COP due to icing losses will only increase the power input of the heat pump.
 It will not affect the thermal power output.

 [^Wei2021]: Wei, Wenzhe et al. (2021): Investigation on the regulating methods of air source heat pump system used for district heating: Considering the energy loss caused by frosting and on–off.
-In: *Energy and Buildings 235*, S. 110731. doi: [10.1016/j.enbuild.2021.110731]((https://doi.org/10.1016/j.enbuild.2021.110731).
+In: *Energy and Buildings 235*, S. 110731. doi: [10.1016/j.enbuild.2021.110731](https://doi.org/10.1016/j.enbuild.2021.110731).

 ### Steps to perform in the simulation model of the heat pump
 The calculation is based on TRNSYS Type 401[^Wetter1996] that is almost similar to Type 204[^Alfjei1996] (Type 204 provides an english documentation).
 The cycling losses of the heat pump in both TRNSYS models are calculated using an exponential function to describe the thermal capacity effects during heat-up and cool-down.
 Here, these cycling losses will only be used during start and stop of the heat pump - actual cycling losses from on-off heatpumps will be considered separately in the process to allow the consideration of modulating heat pumps as well.

-There are two different possibilities in calculating the full load power of the heat pump in dependence of \(T_{HP,sink,out}\) and \(T_{HP,source,in}\).
+There are two different possibilities in calculating the full load power of the heat pump in dependence of \(T_{sink,out}\) and \(T_{source,in}\).
 An overview of the simulation steps and the required inputs are given in the following figure.
 A detailed description of the process shown in the figure is given below.
 Each of the main steps is described in more detail in the previous chapter.

 ![Heat pump calculation steps](fig/230110_HeatPump_calculation_steps.svg)

 Steps to calculate the electrical and thermal energy in- and outputs of HP using a polynomial fit of the thermal and electrical power (compare to left side of figure above):

-- using polynomial fits to calculate stationary thermal in- and output and electrical full-load power at given temperatures of \(T_{HP,sink,out}\) and \(T_{HP,source,in}\) for given nominal thermal power
+- using polynomial fits to calculate stationary thermal in- and output and electrical full-load power at given temperatures of \(T_{sink,out}\) and \(T_{source,in}\) for given nominal thermal power
     - differing source and sink medium:
         - air-water
         - water-water